-Reach for new heights in 2018 with our HR Cheat Sheet
+Reach for new heights with our HR Cheat Sheet

 Human Resources is getting a serious shake-up.

 This year will be all about talent: Attracting great people, finding the right candidates, hiring, engaging and retaining them.

 Talent Acquisition, Recruitment and HR professionals are still struggling to find the right people because of low unemployment, skills shortages and competitive employer branding.

 Here’s our cheat sheet to give you a head-start.

 Onboard before onboarding – The onboarding process needs to start before employees join and should be focused on what matters to each generation.
 Focus on what matters to millennials and Generation Z: company values and mission; career and personal development and mentoring.
 Make it easy for your people to stay in touch and feel part of the team before they join, whether that’s by asking them for their input, including them in a project or meeting for coffee.

 Develop a retention strategy – With employees now averaging a tenure of just two years, it’s essential that organisations have a retention strategy.
 Gather insights into why people are leaving so you can make changes to your organisation, retain your employees and reduce the high cost of turnover.